 Daily Focus: Okay, so I’ll be honest.
 I used to dread this unit.
-I feel like you’ve been writing personal narratives since you were in 3rd grade (in fact, I KNOW you have because my 3rd grader is bringing them home this year).
+I feel like you’ve been writing personal narratives since you were in 3rd grade (in fact, I KNOW you have because my 3rd grader is bringing them home).

 So the question is, what is NEW that we can do with creative non-fiction?
 This is a genre that’s hybridized and expanding and bizarre and offers us some pretty keen opportunities for self-awareness, both as writers and as human beings.

-So I’m starting in a place I’ve never started before: form.
+So let’s start in a place we may not have before: form.
 Creative Non-Fiction is the genre most adaptable to different forms, I think.
 We have Vlogs and Twitter/Instagram personas crafted in those mediums.
 Jacqueline Woodson won a National Book Award for a memoir written entirely in poems.
-Heather Weber, an Iowa City writer, wrote her memoir as letters to her dead brother, and David Levithan tweets in dictionary definitions based on his novel, The Lover’s Dictionary.
+Heather Weber, an Iowa City writer, wrote her memoir as letters to her dead brother, and David Levithan tweets in dictionary definitions based on his mem-novel, The Lover’s Dictionary.

 We’ll look at the Dictionary together as a sample.

 So for Today’s Experiment, I’m going to ask you to show a moment of your life through a dictionary definition, just like Levithan.
 Think of it as The Student’s Dictionary.
 You get one entry.
 What will it be?